spantaleev/matrix-docker-ansible-deploy/docs/ansible.md

 Once you execute the above command, you'll be dropped into a `/work` directory inside a Docker container.
 The `/work` directory contains the playbook's code.

+First, consider running `git config --global --add safe.directory /work` to [resolve directory ownership issues](#resolve-directory-ownership-issues).

-You can execute `ansible-playbook ...` commands as per normal now.
+Finally, you execute `ansible-playbook ...` commands as per normal now.

 #### If you don't use SSH keys for authentication